getdock/public-docs/gateway.rst

 This is the overview of how to interact with Dock Gateway.
 It is presented with an example of Remote-Dock communication.
 For that to happen, the following routines should be handled in both Remote and Dock App.

-Most of the calls require authorization with a private key.
+Most of the calls require authorization with a private key (some allow just the public key, such as getting the connection info).
 It is achieved by passing a HTTP header like the following one:
 ``"Authorization: PrivateKey <private-key-value>"``
+or:
+``"Authorization: PublicKey <public-key-value>"``

 Ethereum Account creation
 =========================